 Is It Better to Wash or Dry Clean a Down Comforter?

-Before washing a down comforter, always check the care label first.
-If it says it’s okay to machine wash, you can do this at home or at a laundromat with a commercial-sized machine.
+Always check the care label first.
+If it says the item is machine washable, do it at home or visit a laundromat with commercial-sized machines.

 How Often Should You Wash a Down Comforter?